 The tutorial is a good place to start if you’re new to the game (or not), as it teaches you basic combat for Land and Sea and has a great "Campaign Tutorial" where you play through Napoleon’s early years.
 This campaign will teach you the basic mechanics of the campaign and introduces you to the full single-player campaign.
 Total War games are known for their tight and deep mechanics, but also their huge sense of scale.
 If you are new to Total War games, do not skip the tutorial!

 Napoleon TW plays much like the two other games that came before it.
-The mechanics are much the same as Empire’s and it has some touches of Rome: Total War too.
-You have three game “modes” to play through: The campaign, Land battles and Sea battles.
-The campaign takes place across Europe, Middle East and South Africa, each continent with its own missions and objectives.
+The mechanics are much the same as Empire's and it has some touches of Rome: Total War too.
+You have three game modes to play through: The campaign, Land battles, and Sea battles.
+The campaign takes place across Europe, the Middle East, and South Africa, each continent with its own missions and objectives.

 There were a few AI problems on the Campaign Map, with enemy armies being moved around pointlessly and the odd smaller army sent to an unnecessary death.
 In any case, this is where the game is controlled.
 The Land and Sea battles occur when attacking a town, city or ship during the campaign mode and happen in real time.

-The Land battles’s gameplay is as fun as ever.
+The Land battles' gameplay is as fun as ever.
 The battle starts with a panoramic view of both attacking and defending armies.

 The combat itself is good fun, although it can be a little harder to play.
 The ships also have different attack and defense options, including different shot types, movement speeds and the ability to shoot from either side of the ship.